tos-kamiya/paracom/README.md

   pilcrow input.txt -o output.txt
   ```

-  Or use `-O` to automatically generate an output file name by appending `_modified` to the input file name (note: this option cannot be used when reading from standard input):
+  Or use `-O` to automatically generate an output file name by appending `-pilcrow` to the input file name (note: this option cannot be used when reading from standard input):

   ```bash
   pilcrow input.txt -O